arconyx/hexchanting/README.md

 - Craft amethyst axes, hoes, pickaxes and shovels that cast after breaking a block, pushing the location of the block to the stack.
 Enchantments propagate when the Break Block spell is cast using this tool.
 - Wield an amethyst sword that casts on hit, pushing the targeted entity to the stack.
-- Wear amethyst armour that casts when you take damage.
-Pushes the damage source to the stack, decomposed into attacking entity, source entity, position and amount.
+- Wear amethyst armour that casts on various triggers.
+Helmets cast on aggro, chestplate when damaged, leggings on death and boots when falling.
+The stack is initialised with relevant iotas.
 - Fire amethyst arrows, with an embedded hex and a small media supply.
 Casts on hitting an entity or a block, pushing itself and the unfortunate target (or null) to the stack. ~~Are these discount projectile wisps?
 Yes.~~

 ## Futures